 Historical aerial photography was reviewed to approximate changes in building square footage based on visible roof area.
 Most of the activity involved new construction of large conventional hangars and removal of older hangars (primarily T-hangars) that occurred as part of various private redevelopment projects.
-The net increase in hangar square

-TABLE 3-3: HANGAR DEVELOPMENT SUMMARY
+The net increase in hangar square TABLE 3-3: HANGAR DEVELOPMENT SUMMARY footage between 2012 and 2021 translates into a compound annua th rate (CAGR) of 1.7%.
+This indicate is presented to gauge physical improvements related to aircraft rage since the last airport master pla completed.
+A summary of the hangar evaluation is provide Table 3-3

 Hangar Inventory

 (Square Feet) Includes On-Airport and Off-Airport (TTF) Development

 2012 833,000

 2021 971,100

-Net Change 138,100 (+17%)
+Net Change 138 160 (+17%)

 CAGR 1.72%